hail-is/hail-rfcs/rfc/0000-keyless-job-auth.rst

-Cloud providers avoid persisting long-lived credentials on user machines through the Metadata Server interface, an HTTP endpoint available on a `link-local https://en.wikipedia.org/wiki/Link-local_address`_ address which can issue access tokens for the identity assigned to the virtual machine.
-Available metadata in GCP is described [here](https://cloud.google.com/compute/docs/metadata/predefined-metadata-keys).
+Cloud providers avoid persisting long-lived credentials on user machines through the Metadata Server interface, an HTTP endpoint available on a `link-local <https://en.wikipedia.org/wiki/Link-local_address>`_ address which can issue access tokens for the identity assigned to the virtual machine.
+Available metadata in GCP is described `here <https://cloud.google.com/compute/docs/metadata/predefined-metadata-keys>`_.
 This interface has the following advantages:

 - Unlike long-lived keys, these tokens are short-lived (e.g. 1 hour), reducing the potential attack window following exfiltration.